zhmcclient/zhmc-os-forwarder/docs/development.rst

 Repository
 ----------

-The Git repository for the exporter project is GitHub: https://github.com/zhmcclient/zhmc-os-forwarder
+The Git repository for the forwarder project is GitHub: https://github.com/zhmcclient/zhmc-os-forwarder

 Code of Conduct